Wednesday, 5 August 2009

 peano arithmetic - "Interesting" properties of sets of natural numbers

 I'm glad you decided to follow up on my suggestion to look at Descriptive Set Theory!
 As I mentioned in my earlier answer, there are two flavors of Descriptive Set Theory: the "boldface theory" and the "lightface theory."
-As you observed, the boldface theory of sets of natural numbers is completely trivial since every subset of $mathbb{N}$ is clopen, but the lightface theory is not trivial at all.
+As you observed, the boldface theory of sets of natural numbers is completely trivial since every subset of mathbbN is clopen, but the lightface theory is not trivial at all.

-• A boldface $boldsymbol{Pi}^0_1$ set is simply a closed subset of $X$, or the complement of a boldface $boldsymbol{Sigma}^0_1$ set.
-Similarly, a lightface $Pi^0_1$ set is a the complement of a lightface $Sigma^0_1$ set.
-Note that we have a nice enumeration of all lightface $Pi^0_1$ sets, namely $F_e = X setminus G_e$ where $G_e$ was defined above.
+• A boldface boldsymbolPi01 set is simply a closed subset of X, or the complement of a boldface boldsymbolSigma01 set.
+Similarly, a lightface Pi01 set is a the complement of a lightface Sigma01 set.
+Note that we have a nice enumeration of all lightface Pi01 sets, namely Fe=XsetminusGe where Ge was defined above.

-• A boldface $boldsymbol{Sigma}^0_2$ set is a $F_sigma$ subset of $X$, or a countable union of boldface $boldsymbol{Pi}^0_1$ sets.
-Similarly, a lightface $Sigma^0_2$ set is an effective union of $Pi^0_1$ sets.
-As above, the lightface $Sigma^0_2$ sets are enumerated by $G'_e = bigcup_{n in W_e} F_n$ where $W_e$ is the $e$-th computably enumerable set and $F_e$ was defined above.
+• A boldface boldsymbolSigma02 set is a Fsigma subset of X, or a countable union of boldface boldsymbolPi01 sets.
+Similarly, a lightface Sigma02 set is an effective union of Pi01 sets.
+As above, the lightface Sigma02 sets are enumerated by Ge=bigcupninWeFn where We is the e-th computably enumerable set and Fe was defined above.

-• A boldface $boldsymbol{Pi}^0_2$ set is a $G_delta$ subset of $X$, or the complement of a boldface $boldsymbol{Sigma}^0_2$ set.
-Similarly, a lightface $Pi^0_2$ set is a the complement of a lightface $Sigma^0_2$ set.
-Note that we again have a nice enumeration of all lightface $Pi^0_2$ sets, namely $F'_e = X setminus G'_e$ where $G'_e$ was defined above.
+• A boldface boldsymbolPi02 set is a Gdelta subset of X, or the complement of a boldface boldsymbolSigma02 set.
+Similarly, a lightface Pi02 set is a the complement of a lightface Sigma02 set.
+Note that we again have a nice enumeration of all lightface Pi02 sets, namely Fe=XsetminusGe where Ge was defined above.

-And so on, lightface $Sigma^0_{n+1}$ sets are effective countable unions of lightface $Pi^0_n$ sets, which in turn are complements of lightface $Sigma^0_n$ sets and at each step we have a nice enumeration of all of these sets.
+And so on, lightface Sigma0n+1 sets are effective countable unions of lightface Pi0n sets, which in turn are complements of lightface Sigma0n sets and at each step we have a nice enumeration of all of these sets.

-Just as for the boldface Borel hierarchy, there is no reason to stop at $omega$; this process can be continued well into the transfinite, but there are a few roadblocks along the way.
-Because we want the hierarchy to be effective, we can only go up to the Church-Kleene ordinal $omega_1^{CK}$, which is the smallest non-computable ordinal.
+Just as for the boldface Borel hierarchy, there is no reason to stop at omega; this process can be continued well into the transfinite, but there are a few roadblocks along the way.
+Because we want the hierarchy to be effective, we can only go up to the Church-Kleene ordinal omegaCK1, which is the smallest non-computable ordinal.
 (Also, the hierarchy is defined using ordinal notations instead of actual ordinals.)
 In the end, we get the family lightface Borel sets, which is a countable subfamily of the usual Borel sets.

-The analytic sets, or boldface $boldsymbol{Sigma}^1_1$ sets, also have a lightface analogue.
-The boldface $boldsymbol{Sigma}^1_1$ sets are precisely the projections onto the $X$-axis of the boldface $boldsymbol{Pi}^0_1$ subsets of the Polish space $X times mathbb{N}^mathbb{N}$, where $mathbb{N}^mathbb{N}$ denotes Baire space.
-Similarly, the lightface $Sigma^1_1$ subsets of $X$ are the projections onto the $X$-axis of the lightface $Pi^0_1$ subsets of $X times mathbb{N}^mathbb{N}$.
-Note that since we have a nice enumeration of the lightface $Pi^0_1$ sets, we also have a nice enumeration of the lightface $Sigma^1_1$ sets.
+The analytic sets, or boldface boldsymbolSigma11 sets, also have a lightface analogue.
+The boldface boldsymbolSigma11 sets are precisely the projections onto the X-axis of the boldface boldsymbolPi01 subsets of the Polish space XtimesmathbbNmathbbN, where mathbbNmathbbN denotes Baire space.
+Similarly, the lightface Sigma11 subsets of X are the projections onto the X-axis of the lightface Pi01 subsets of XtimesmathbbNmathbbN.
+Note that since we have a nice enumeration of the lightface Pi01 sets, we also have a nice enumeration of the lightface Sigma11 sets.
 There are similar lightface analogues of the entire projective hierarchy.
 A lot of the results of the boldface theory transfer to the lightface theory.
-For example, the Suslin Theorem that the boldface $boldsymbol{Delta}^1_1$ sets are precisely the Borel sets.
-A theorem of Kleene says that the same holds for the lightface $Delta^1_1$ sets, namely these are precisely the lightface Borel sets described above.
+For example, the Suslin Theorem that the boldface boldsymbolDelta11 sets are precisely the Borel sets.
+A theorem of Kleene says that the same holds for the lightface Delta11 sets, namely these are precisely the lightface Borel sets described above.

-In the case of the discrete (and Polish) space $mathbb{N}$, the natural choice of basis are the singletons $U_n = {n}$.
-Working through the definitions, we see that the lightface $Sigma^0_1$ subsets of $mathbb{N}$ are precisely the computably enumerable subsets of $mathbb{N}$ and the lightface $Pi^0_1$ sets are the complements thereof.
-Hence, the $Delta^0_1$ subsets of $mathbb{N}$ are precisely the computable sets.
-In fact, the lightface $Sigma^0_n$, $Pi^0_n$, $Delta^0_n$, perfectly match the arithmetic hierarchy.
-The lightface Borel subsets of $mathbb{N}$ are commonly called hyperarithmetic sets.
+In the case of the discrete (and Polish) space mathbbN, the natural choice of basis are the singletons Un=n.
+Working through the definitions, we see that the lightface Sigma01 subsets of mathbbN are precisely the computably enumerable subsets of mathbbN and the lightface Pi01 sets are the complements thereof.
+Hence, the Delta01 subsets of mathbbN are precisely the computable sets.
+In fact, the lightface Sigma0n, Pi0n, Delta0n, perfectly match the arithmetic hierarchy.
+The lightface Borel subsets of mathbbN are commonly called hyperarithmetic sets.

 Obviously, there are lots and lots of interesting properties of subsets of sets of natural numbers!